Jameskmonger/chimneypot/README.md

 > We have received a push event!

+## Installation

+You can install [the Chimneypot npm package](https://www.npmjs.com/package/chimneypot) with the following command:

+    $ npm install chimneypot --save

 ## License

 Chimneypot is completely released into the public domain, using [The Unlicense](http://unlicense.org).
 To see the full license text included with the project, you can read the [LICENSE file](/LICENSE).